-From February 12 through 14, bring three cans of food to the Chicago Auto Show to receive a coupon for $6 admission.
+From Feb.
+15 through 17, bring three cans of food to the Chicago Auto Show to receive a coupon for $5 off a full-price adult ticket.
 All food will be donated to A Safe Haven.

 A Safe Haven helps Chicagoans experiencing homelessness become self-sufficient through phased housing, healthy lifestyles, and employment.
 Learn more at www.ASafeHaven.org.

 A Safe Haven is grateful to the sponsors of the Chicago Auto Show Food Drive, including the Chicago Auto Show, the new-car dealers of the Chicago Automobile Trade Association, Chevy Drives Chicagoand Alan Josephsen Co.
 Inc.

 A Safe Haven’s Community Food Pantry distributes food to families from neighborhoods in the food desert surrounding the social enterprise’s main campus at 2750 West Roosevelt Road, just 5 miles from the Auto Show.
 Some of the food also feeds residents at the homeless services organization, which offers comprehensive services to return individuals in crisis to self-sufficiency.
 The meals served at A Safe Haven are even prepared by residents participating in the food services job training program, one of several such services offered.
 A Safe Haven placed over 80% of its Food Service trainees into employment last year.

 Visitors’ canned goods will be held and transported in boxes generously donated by Alan Josephsen Co.
 Inc. Special guests are expected to stop by the booth, to help raise awareness for the issues of homelessness, unemployment, and addiction.